Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

-We used Leave-One-Out (LOO) cross-validation to calculate classification accuracy in the presence of slight variations in dataset contents.
-In LOO cross-validation, we train each model with the training set, and then we predict the test set.
-The present dataset contained 12 participants.
-We used data from 11 participants (92\%) for the training-set to predict the group membership of the remaining 1 participant (8\%), and repeated the analysis 12 times to obtain a model-based prediction for each participant.
-We calculated the accuracy of each model by averaging the 12-fold accuracy.
+We used Leave-One-Subject-Out (LOSO) cross-validation to evaluate classification accuracy in the presence of slight variations in dataset contents.
+We use LOSO to ensure that the model does not have information leakage.
+Having data from a particular participant in both training and testing datasets makes the model more familiar with the data of that participant.
+Thus, using a completely unseen participant in the testing-set will ensure that the model is not biased toward that participant because it has never been trained on any part of that participant's data before.
+The present dataset included 30 participants.
+To ensure the accuracy of our predictions, we utilized data from 29 of the participants as the training-set and predicted the label of the remaining participant.
+We repeated this process 30 times, each time leaving out a different participant for testing, and calculated the accuracy of each model by averaging the 30-fold accuracy.
+By using this method, we were able to ensure a robust and reliable analysis of our data.